zendframework/zf2-documentation/docs/languages/en/modules/zend.session.config.rst

 Session Config
 ==============

-Zend Framework comes with a standard set of confiug classes which are ready for you to use.
+Zend Framework comes with a standard set of config classes which are ready for you to use.
 Config handles setting various configuration such as where a cookie lives, lifetime, including several bits to configure ext/session when using ``Zend\Session\Config\SessionConfig``.